SuperAwesomeLTD/sa-unity-sdk-docs/source/02integrate.rst

 Add Android dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^

 For Android builds you should not need to add any other library.
-All necessary .jar files are already bundled in the .unitypackage file.
+All necessary .jar files are already bundled in the .unitypackage file and all AndroidManifest.xml additions will be merged in by Unity.

 Final setup
 -----------